 The existing regulations, policies and guidelines, though having served us well, need to be reviewed and updated to keep up with global developments and also to obviate inconsistent interpretations.
-In particular, the Uniform Building By-Laws (UBBL 1984) need to be revamped in the area of categorization of buildings and occupancy types; and clearly stipulate the acceptance of performance-based approach.
+In particular, the Uniform Building By-Laws (UBBL 1984) need to be revamped in the area of categorization of buildings and occupancy types; clearly stipulate the acceptance of performance-based approach as well as review and extend the list of liable submitting persons in the light of the involvement of third party Fire Engineering specialists.
 The responsibility and liability of installers need to be incorporated too.
-As an alternative, perhaps it may be more prudent for the Fire & Rescue Department Malaysia (FRDM) to consider enlisting the assistance of industry players to accelerate the production and publication of a Fire Regulations Requirement (as had been successfully achieved previously with the publication of the "Guide to Fire Protection in Malaysia"), rather than continue to wait for the revision to the UBBL 1984 which does not seem forthcoming in the near future.
+As an alternative, perhaps it may be more prudent for the Fire & Rescue Department Malaysia (FRDM) to consider enlisting the assistance of the industry players to accelerate the production and publication of a Fire Regulations Requirement (as had been successfully achieved previously with the publication to the UBBL 1984 which does not seem forthcoming in the near future.

 In the area of public awareness and education on the risks of fires, compulsory modules and practical demonstrations of fire fighting and prevention should be considered at school level.
 Such a curriculum could next be extended to the newly introduced mandatory National Service programme.
 In terms of financing, a smart partnership with the General Insurance Association of Malaysia (acronym PIAM) could and ought to be considered; after all a 'Zero Fire' policy translates to 100% profit for the insurers.
-At the professional designers' level, the insurers could be roped in to provide a compulsory module as part of the Continuing Professional Development (CPD) syllabus.
+At the professional designers' level, the insurers could be roped in to provide a compulsory module as part of the Continuous Professional Development (CPD) syllabus, commencing with the Architects and extending to the Engineers (albeit when the Board of Engineers, Malaysia makes CPD compulsory).
 There is also need for some of the insurer's onerous and outdated technical requirements to be deliberated (and where necessary, amended) for meaningful application.